rackerlabs/rackspace-how-to/change-the-kernel-version-on-a-linux-cloud-server-by-using-rescue-mode.md

    The file contains a number of lines of information regarding the kernel, the boot process configuration, and other details.

-4. Change the line that says `default=0` to say `default=1`.
+4. Change the line that says `default=0` to `default=1`.

-    **Note**: If you are using the vi text editor, press **i** on your keyboard to enter Insert Mode, then use the arrow keys to move down to the `0` after `default=`.
-Change this to `1`, then press **ESC** on your keyboard to exit Insert Mode.
+    **Note**: If you are using the vi text editor, press **i** on your keyboard to enter insert mode, then use the arrow keys to move down to the `0` after `default=`.
+Change this to `1`, then press **ESC** on your keyboard to exit insert mode.

-5. Run the following command to save the change that you made to **menu.lst**:
+5. Use the following command to save the change that you made to **menu.lst**:

        :wq!

-   **Note**: You do need to include the colon in this command.
+   **Note**: Because the colon is already present, you do need to enter it in this command.

 ### Exit rescue mode

 Use the following steps to exit rescue mode:

-1. Finally, exit Rescue Mode to enable the VM to boot up by using the **menu.lst** file that you edited.
+1. Finally, exit rescue mode to enable the VM to boot up by using the **menu.lst** file that you edited.

 2. In the Cloud Control Panel, click **Exit Rescue Mode** at the top of the